 Configuring AI Powered Data Extraction in WebApps

-1. The Evolution of AI
+1. The evolution of AI

-Useful AI applications started to creep into our lives in 1998 with the launch of Google.
-It was the first browser based application where you could ask Google to search for something and it would provide you with a ranked list of results that it thought were relevant to your search criteria.
-It was really a search engine that had categorized an enormous amount of information downloaded from crawling millions and millions of web sites.
-Google added there own artificial intelligence on top of the data so it could be easily searched and the data was returned as search results ranked from most likely result to least likely result.
+I998 saw the launch of Google.
+It was really a search engine that had categorized an enormous amount of information downloaded from crawling millions and millions of internet web sites.
+Google added there own business intelligence on top of the data so it could be easily searched and the data was returned as search results ranked from most likely result to least likely result.
+It wasn’t AI, but it started a revolution.

 In 2020 Microsoft released its AI powered Forms Recognizer solution.
 It came with some pre-trained AI models, and also allowed users to train their own custom models.
 It was promoted to “accelerate your business processes by automating information extraction”.

-Then in 2024, Microsoft released its Open AI chat bot.
+Then in 2024, Open AI Released ChatGPT 4 and Microsoft released its Open AI chat bot.
 Chat bots have now made their way into most web browsers and onto most mobile devices.
 Chat bots are now within reach of a large portion of the worlds population.

 The chat bots from Open AI and Microsoft have been trained on very large datasets (often referred to as ‘Large Language Models’, ‘LLM’s or ‘LLAMAS’).
 Due to their size of their training data set size (now in 2024 sitting at around 140TB) the resulting large language model files are now 380GB in size.
 LLM’s are currently growing at somewhere between 4-5 times in size per iteration.
 Larger language model sizes usually deliver better performance.